Jean-PhilippeLaroche/AI_trading_first_project/README.md

 --- How top open Tensorboard log files under runs folder: ---
 1. tensorboard --logdir=runs indide project .venv terminal
 2. go to browser and type http://localhost:6006

+---- TO DO: ----
+1. Add more functionnalites to tensorboard in train.py
+2. Complete evaluate.py using other metrics
+3. Complete plot_utils with everything I want to include as a tracker, matplotlib lab and etc.
+4. Complete main.py
+5. Understand the output logic and how to use the model for future predictions